 Like a good carpenter, your goal should always be to “measure twice, cut once.”

-Don’t let others measure sloppy before you start making cuts.
-Instead, help them.
+Don’t let bad communicators make the measurements sloppy before you start making cuts.

 Anything to get an accurate measurement before you cut.

-It’ll save you lots of lumber, anguish, and frustration.
+It’ll save you both lots of lumber, anguish, and frustration.